 Ketamine Therapy Infusion – FAQs

-How do you feel during treatment?
+How do you feel during IV ketamine for depression treatment?

 Ketamine infusion treatments are often described as an “out-of-body experience.”
 Patients may experience dissociation, often reported as a pleasant feeling that relieves symptoms of depression.
 Dissociation can include: